cepek/sandbox-gama/tests/gama-g3/src/geng3test.md

 ## Points

-A point information line starts an asterisk (`*`) followed by the point id and BLH ellipsoid coordinates in gradian (BL) and meters H.
-Following is information on coordinates type for B,L and H (free, constr and fixed, where constr is the abbreviation for constrained).
-The three are differences for B and L in centesimal second of arc (`cc`) and dH in millimeters.
+A point information line starts with an asterisk (*), followed by the point ID and ellipsoidal coordinates (B, L, and H), where B (latitude) and L (longitude) are given in gradians, and H (height) is given in meters.
+The line also specifies the coordinate status for B, L, and H—whether they are free, constrained (constr), or fixed.
+Additionally, the line includes differences for B and L in centesimal seconds of arc (cc) and dH in millimeters.

+### Format
-* id   B L H  BL_type H_type  dB dL dH
+* id   B L H  BL_status H_status  dB dL dH

-[note] Angular data can be alternatively entered in sexadecimal format dd-mm-ss for B, L, dB and dL
+[note] Alternatively, angular data for B, L, dB, and dL can be entered in sexagesimal format (degrees-minutes-seconds: dd-mm-ss).

+### Internal Representation

+    struct gend3point {
+      std::string id;        // Point ID
+      double B, L, H;        // Ellipsoidal coordinates double dB, dL, dH;     // Simulated coordinate errors enum Status {
+        fixed, free, constr  // "constrained"
+      } BL_status, H_status;
+    };